Overview of technology, health benefits and scientific research

 Studies suggest that hydrogen protects the liver from toxins and oxidative damage.

-Hydrogen can promote a healthy intestinal microbioma by reducing inflammation.
+Hydrogen can promote a healthy gut microbiome by reducing inflammation.

-Hydrogen can dampen inflammation of the lungs and support breathing function.
+Hydrogen can reduce inflammation in the lungs and support breathing.

-Hydrogen can reduce the side effects of cancer treatment by counteracting oxidative damage.
+Hydrogen can reduce side effects of cancer treatment by counteracting oxidative damage.

 Technical specifications

-The production of molecular hydrogen water requires technology to ensure that the hydrogen gas dissolves in the water and remains stable.
+The production of molecular hydrogen water requires technology that ensures that the hydrogen gas dissolves in the water and remains stable.

-PEM electrolysis (Proton Exchange Membrane) Split water in H₂ and O₂ using a proton conductor membrane and electrodes of titanium or platinum.
-Uno Vita's hydrogen water bottles, such as Qlife Q-Cup Max, can produce up to 9 ppm hydrogen.
-The advantage is pure and efficient production without by -products.
+PEM electrolysis (Proton Exchange Membrane) splits water into H₂ and O₂ using a proton-conducting membrane and electrodes made of titanium or platinum.
+Uno Vita's hydrogen water bottles, such as the Qlife Q-cup Max, can produce up to 9 ppm hydrogen.
+The advantage is clean and efficient production without by-products.

 💊 Hydrogen capsules

-Magnesium tablets release H₂ in water, provide 3–4 ppm, and are portable, but require rapid consumption.
+Tablets with magnesium release H₂ in water, give 3–4 ppm, and are portable, but require rapid consumption.

 📦 Closed packaging

-Commercial products seal hydrogen in bottles, retain 1–3 ppm, and are practical for storage.
+Commercial products seal hydrogen in bottles, preserve 1–3 ppm, and are convenient for storage.

 📏 Concentration and stability